 - Sailing from Reine to Hamarøy in the afternoon

 - Lecture: Knut Hamsun and Hamarøy

 - Anchoring outside Hamarøy in the evening

-Pictures of the Reine fjord from Reinehalsen, are probably the most popular spot in Lofoten for photographers, and not without reason.
+Pictures from the top of Reinebringen, are probably one of the most popular spot in Lofoten for photographers, and not without reason.
 This small and picturesque fishing community with around 300 inhabitants, is situated South-Westin the archipelago at the very tip of Lofoten, draped with dramatic mountains, narrow fjords and the big sea.

 We go ashore in Reine to experience how life and struggle was in Lofoten 100 years ago.
 We will be walking around in this small fishing community, visit the old church, and drink coffee with the locals.
 We will visit the Eva Harr art gallery to experience her art with fantastic colorful pallets.

 We will sail in to Kirkefjorden (The Church Fjord) and go ashore on Sakrisøya, visiting Anita’s Seafood, one of the 30 local suppliers to our Arctic Adventure Cuisine.
 Famous for their smoked salmon and dried whale meat, which we off course have to taste!

 Day 4 – Knut Hamsunss litterature